huang-jy/Mailu/docs/antispam.rst

 Can I learn ham/spam messages from an already existing mailbox?
 ---------------------------------------------------------------

 Mailu supports automatic spam learning for email messages moved to the Junk Folder.
-Any email messages moved to the Junk Folder will be re-learned as spam, any email moved from the Junk Folder to any other folder (but the thrash folder) will be re-learned as ham.
+Any email messages moved to the Junk Folder will be re-learned as spam, any email moved from the Junk Folder to any other folder (but the trash folder) will be re-learned as ham.

 If you already have an existing mailbox and want Mailu to learn them all as ham messages, you might run rspamc from within the dovecot container: